Accepted for Exchange, Research, or Internship

 Some universities will just ask for your transcript, while others may ask for this full list!
 This depends on what your host university needs in order to register you as a student and support your visa application.

-In your application, you will have to provide your desired courses.
-You should speak with your UCalgary academic advisor about your tentative course plans and backup courses, and seek confirmation that the courses you wish to take are appropriate for your degree.
-Click here for a list of academic advisors working with Study Abroad programs in each faculty
+In your application, you will have to identify your desired courses.
+As part of your preparations, you should speak with your UCalgary academic advisor about your tentative course plans and when applicable, backup courses, to seek information as to how the courses you wish to take may fit into your degree.
+Click here for a list of academic advisors working with Study Abroad programs in each faculty.

-If your host university does not provide course outlines in advance, specific transfer credit may have to be determined after you have arrived on your program and receive the course outlines from your instructors.
+It may also be dependent on whether your host university is able to provide course outlines prior to your studies.
 Often, your academic advisor is still able to give a general confirmation that the course should transfer back to your degree, but in some cases they may not be able to confirm this until they have the course outline.
 This is why we recommend that students have some flexibility in their academic needs and are able to take electives/options on exchange.

-Below are some prompts to guide your research.
-Your host university will also provide you with some resources.
+Your host university will provide you with some resources.

 Note: Although it's a good idea to start your research early, you should not be making any payments towards housing, visas, travel insurance, flights, etc. until after you receive the official acceptance letter from your host university and your Global Learning advisor gives you the go-ahead.
 If you decide to make these arrangements early, it is at your own risk.